BadlionClient/BadlionClientModAPI/readme.md

 Since update 2.0.0 this plugin now also replaces both our [CPS API](https://github.com/BadlionClient/BadlionClientCPSAPI) and [Timer API](https://github.com/BadlionClient/BadlionClientTimerAPI).
 These repositories will be archived, but still supported.
 But we recommend that you upgrade to this repository instead.

+### Hooking into Badlion Mods

+With this API you can also hook into some of our mods to enhance the experience for your players even further with our client.
+You can read more about this and learn how to get started with our documentation on [our wiki page](https://support.badlion.net/hc/en-us/articles/4411226034066-Badlion-Client-Mod-API).

 ### Installation

 How to install the Badlion Client Mod API on your server.